gazebosim/gz-cmake/tutorials/developing_with_ign-cmake.md

 ### Enabling/Disabling Buildsystem Tests

-There are additional tests of the Ignition CMake buildsystem.
+There are additional tests of the Gazebo CMake buildsystem.
-It is recommend to run these tests when making modifications to the Ignition CMake codebase.
+It is recommend to run these tests when making modifications to the Gazebo CMake codebase.

 By default, building buildsystem tests is *disabled*.